vjaakola/data-warehouse-aws-redshift/README.md

 ## Example

-Here is an testing query for Sparkify's analytics, that we can see, how it works. image here
+Here is a testing query for Sparkify's analytics, that we can see, how it works. image here

 ## Author